State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Outer subphotospheric particle acceleration sites

 \subsection{Motivation}

-A short-lived engine can generate a jet that does not break out from the star and it is halted (see left panel of Fig.~\ref{fig:jetfate}).
-Particle acceleration in this scenario is possible only for mildly magnetized jets, as discussed in Sec.~\ref{sec:acceleration}.
+A short-lived engine can generate a jet that does not break out from the stellar core and it is halted (see left panel of Fig.~\ref{fig:jetfate}).
 Another instance for which jets could be unsuccessful occurs when the progenitor star has not shed apart the hydrogen layer completely and retains an extended massive envelope engulfing its core, as sketched in the middle panel of Fig.~\ref{fig:jetfate}.
 This could happen, for example, for partially stripped supernovae~\citep{Gilkis:2021uht,Nakar:2015tma,Sobacchi:2017wcq}.
-If this is the case, even when the jet breaks out from the stellar envelope, it fails to pierce through the external extended envelope.
+If this is the case, even when the jet breaks out from the stellar core, it fails to pierce through the external extended envelope.
 This scenario is of particular interest, since some GRBs or LFBOTs may harbor relativistic jets, which do not break out successfully.

 For example, it has been proposed that low- and high-luminosity GRBs share the same explosion mechanism, with the difference that low-luminosity GRB progenitors retain an extended low-mass envelope~\citep{Margutti:2014gha, Nakar:2015tma}.
 The envelope smothers the jet, which drives a mildly relativistic shock leading to a low-luminosity GRB.
 Choked jets could be harbored within LFBOTs as well~\citep{Drout:2014dma, Arcavi:2015zie,Tanaka:2016ncv, DES:2018whm,Ho:2021fyb}.
 The lack of gamma-ray associations with known LFBOTs~\citep{Bietenholz:2019ptf} and the observation of broad hydrogen lines in some of their spectra~\citep{Perley:2018oky, Margutti:2018rri, Coppejans:2020nxp} may hint towards a jet smothered in the extended hydrogen envelope~\cite{Gottlieb:2022old}.
 The jet inflates the cocoon responsible for the observed electromagnetic emission in the optical and radio bands.
 The existence of a jet in LFBOTs would also explain the asymmetry observed in the outflow~\citep{Margutti:2018rri}.
 We refer the reader to Refs.~\citep{Fang:2020bkm, Guarini:2022uyp} for a discussion on the acceleration sites.